florentpoujol/stricter-laravel/readme.md

 The second pattern is the use of scopes, global or local : https://laravel.com/docs/11.x/eloquent#query-scopes

-The solutions for that is more involved and require to move your scope methods either in repositories, or in custom query builders classes.
+The solutions for that (to not use any scope) is more involved and require to move your scope methods either in repositories, or in custom query builders classes.

 ### Repositories

 First, repositories are not a pattern specific to DataMapper ORMs.
-You can absolutely do ActiveReccord inside a repository.
-Do what you think is best for your app.
+You can absolutely do Active Record inside a repository (even though it may feel a little weird).
+**Do what you think is best for your app**.

-Second, repositories allows for easy mocking during tests (which custom query builders like I will show in the next section do not allow), and thus integration tests without the database that are probably easier to setup and faster to run.
+Second, repositories allows for easy mocking/replacement during tests (which custom query builders like I will show in the next section do not allow), and thus integration tests without the database that are probably easier to setup and faster to run.

 The idea here is to have specific classes (one per model) where you actually do SQL requests, which are the best place to have the method that do more work.
 Here is some example from the documentation, as a repository: